 Hence, it’s very important that the application goes through comprehensive usability testing before its launch.
 The best way to ensure that it caters to user’s requirements is to let the users perform the testing.
 This is exactly what we do in mobile usability testing.

-You will need to strategize on the following steps to create a perfect mobile usability testing plan for your prototype.
+Steps to create a perfect mobile usability testing plan for your prototype:

 - Objectives of the usability test.